MengXiangxi/BCHEARL-Docs/docs/README.md

 | --- | --- | --- |
 | 0.1 | 20220709 | First Release |
 | 0.5.0 | 20230721 | Final evaluation version |

+## Acknowledgement

+Thank you for reviewing the code and/or testing the functions.

+- Jingjing Li, United Imaging Healthcare, Shanghai
+- Yifan Wu, United Imaging Healthcare, Shanghai
+- Debin Hu, Nanfang Hospital, Southern Medical University, Guangzhou

+This project is support by the following agencies

+- National Key R&D Program of China (2022YFC2409405), Ministry of Science and Technology of the People's Republic of China
+- Beijing Center for Nuclear Medicine Quality Control and Improvement, Beijing Cancer Hospital